orkes-io/docs/docs/getting-started/concepts/access-control-tags.md

   <TabItem value="Dashboard">

   ### Conductor UI
-To add a tag to a workflow via the dasboard, navigate to the `Workflow Definitions` page, and find the workflow you wish to tag.
+To add a tag to a workflow via the Conductor UI, navigate to the `Workflow Definitions` page, and find the workflow you wish to tag.
 In the `Actions` Column, click the tag icon.

 This will open a dialogue window that allows you to add a new tag.
 Type the key:value and press enter to add the workflow.